saavysingh/cifar10-resnet/README.md

 Team Members: Raj Trikha, Saavy Singh, Nikita Gupta

-In this project, I implemented a modified ResNet architecture designed specifically for image classification on the CIFAR-10 dataset.
+In this project, we have implemented a modified ResNet architecture designed specifically for image classification on the CIFAR-10 dataset.
 The primary objective was to achieve high accuracy while keeping the model complexity within a constraint of **5 million parameters**.

 ## 📝 Project Description